-Indefinite leave to Remain (ILR) can be granted to applicants in various visa categories.
-There are several categories within which to apply for ILR, for instance applicants can use form SET (O) to apply for ILR if they have been in the UK as
+An Indefinite leave to Remain (ILR) can be granted to applicants in various visa categories.
+There are several categories within which to apply for an ILR.
+Applicants can use form SET (O) to apply for the ILR if they have been in the UK as a/an:

 |Work permit holder||Tier 1 (Entrepreneur) migrant, accelerated|

 |Work permit holder – dependant||Tier 1 (Exceptional Talent)|

 |Employment not requiring a work permit||Tier 1 (Investor) migrant|

 |Investor||Tier 1 (Investor) migrant, accelerated|

 |Bereaved partner||Other purposes/reasons not covered by other application forms|

 |Highly skilled migrant under the terms of the HSMP indefinite leave to remain (ILR) judicial review policy document||PBS Dependant|

 |Tier 1 (General) migrant||Biometric immigration document

 At The SmartMove2UK, our UK Immigration experts have helped hundreds of clients apply for their Indefinite Leave to Remain (ILR).
 You cancontact us if you are seeking legal help from UK visa consultants in relation to applying for your ILR.